 In December 2007, production of a separate precious metals concentrate containing gold, silver and lead commenced from an integrated circuit forming part of the main processing facilities at the Caijiaying Mine.
 This allowed the full economic benefit of these metals to be obtained by the Group.
 Previously gold, silver and lead were “lost” and unaccounted for in the zinc concentrate by the Chinese smelters.

-To date Griffin has invested some $280m on acquiring its interest in Caijiaying and in the development and construction of the mine and processing facilities.
+To date Griffin has invested over $350m on acquiring its interest in Caijiaying and in the development and construction of the mine and processing facilities financed mainly from internally generated funds.

 Community Investment & Partnership